Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Introduction

-An understanding of the topological structure of image-type data can be critical in areas such as material science \citep{AlSahlaniEtAl2018, Dua20B} and medicine \citep{Cang17, Lun19}, where methods such as Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) may be used to determine the existence and shape of cavities within materials, or identify normal and pathological anatomical structures.
-By considering an $n$-dimensional image as a manifold (or more accurately, as a manifold-with-boundary), its structural properties can be investigated from a topological perspective.
-MRI and CT scans offer examples of images in the 3D setting, as does real-time ultrasound (US), which captures 2D images over time to produce 3D image data; 3D images are comprised of voxels (the 3-dimensional (3D) analogue of a pixel).
+An understanding of the topological structure of image-type data can be critical in application areas such as material science~\citep{AlSahlaniEtAl2018, Dua20B} and medicine~\citep{Cang17,Kim19,Lou21}, where methods such as Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) may be used to determine the existence and shape of cavities within materials, or identify normal and pathological anatomical structures.
+By considering an $n$-dimensional image as a manifold with boundary, its structural properties can be investigated from a topological perspective.
+MRI and CT scans offer examples of images in the 3-dimensional (3D) setting, as does real-time ultrasound (US), which captures 2D images over time to produce 3D image data.
+3D images are comprised of voxels, which are the 3D analogue of a pixel.

 In the 4D setting, 4D-US, functional-MRI, and 4D-CT offer methods to scan a 3D target over time to produce 4D image data; this affords the observation of processes and movements.
 These data are usually produced by collecting a synchronised sequence of 2D slices, which are then rectified into a 4D format by using slice timing correction techniques that employ various interpolation methods in order to accommodate for the time delay that is exhibited as each slice is captured~\citep{Pau16,Par17}.
-4D data can also occur if 2D or 3D data are equipped with other dimensions, and can also be the outcome of manifold learning~\citep{LeeVerleysenBook2007}.
+4D data can also occur if 2D or 3D data are equipped with dimensions other than time.

+4D imaging in the medical diagnostic arena can allow moving structures to be imaged over time.
+A review paper by~\citet{Kwo15} offers a broad look into how these dynamic imaging techniques can be used to observe visceral, musculo-skeletal, and vascular structures in order to assess joint instability and valve motion.
+An analysis of the topological characteristics of medical imaging is also a research consideration~\citep{Lou21}.
+For example, in cancer research, \citet{Kim19} investigated the impact of TDA in helping to differentiate between MRI scans of subjects with and without a genetic deletion event associated with a better glioma prognosis.

 In material science, micro-tomography has been used to observe the structural evolution of materials while they undergo hydration processes~\citep{Zha22}, and to study the effect of exposure to load, temperature change, or current on manufactured porous materials, such as cellular materials and syntactic foams~\citep{AlSahlaniEtAl2018,Dua20B}.